mrtsvr-techloop/CRM_AI_MODULE/ai_module/integrations/AI_WHATSAPP_REPLY_MODES.md

   - If enabled and `assistant_id` is set in the DocType, use that.
   - Else use `AI_OPENAI_ASSISTANT_ID` from env.
   - Else use a persisted file if present.
-- Threads are created and persisted per phone number.
-If a thread does not exist, it is created automatically on first message.
+- Sessions are persisted per phone number.
+We chain responses with previous_response_id for multi-turn continuity.
 - Language is stored per phone and attached to the AI input context under `args.lang`.

 ## Tools